be-smals-thim/be-ebox-enterprise-integration-support/document_sender/document_sender.md

         ],
         "bodyMainContent": false,
         "replyAuthorized": false
       }
+}
 ```

 2) ``upfile1``: This part MUST contain the binary and basic meta information of the document.
 It is a standard HTTP binary file upload part which needs to specify the following information:
     - data stream: the raw data of the content
     - filename: the file name of the document
-    - Content-Type: the mime type of the document
+    - Content-Type: the [MIME type](https://www.iana.org/assignments/media-types/media-types.xhtml) of the document
 ```
 Content-Disposition: form-data; name="upfile1
 "; filename="MyTestDocument.pdf"